 Lauren Bridenbaugh- Graduate Research Fellow

-I’m Lauren Bridenbaugh, and I am from Livonia, Michigan and attended Michigan State University for undergrad and received a degree in International Relations.
+I’m Lauren Bridenbaugh, and I am a 1L from Livonia, Michigan and attended Michigan State University for undergrad and received a degree in International Relations.
 After graduation, I spent a year working in the Michigan Legislature and then two years working with a government relations firm in Lansing, Michigan.
 I am interested in Intellectual Property, International Business Law, and Trade Law.

 Bridget Claycomb- Public Service Admission Ambassador

 My name is Bridget Claycomb, and I am a current 1L.
 I am from Allyn, WA which is just a ferry ride away from Seattle and the University of Washington where I went to undergrad!
 (Go Huskies!)
 I graduated in 2011 and joined Teach for America.
 I taught K-6 special education for last two years for the Kansas City Public School District.
 I went into the experience wanting to advocate for children in special education and discovered that I wasn’t happy with how little I could advocate as their teacher.
 I decided a law degree would provide me with the tools I would need to address injustices that affected my students’ education.
 William & Mary stood out to me because of the Special Education Advocacy PELE Clinic.

 Scott Krystiniak- Student Bar Association (SBA) 1L Representative